Crown-Commercial-Service/ccs-migration-alpha-tools/modules/postgres-etl/README.md

-# Extract and Load Postgres ETL Processes
+# Postgres Extract, Transform and Load (ETL)

-This folder contains Terraform configurations for the Extract and Load ETL processes.
+This folder contains Terraform configuration for the ETL resources.
-These processes are designed to extract data from an RDS instance, load it into an S3 bucket, then process it using Kubernetes jobs and AWS Step functions.
+These resources are designed to extract data from an RDS instance, load it into an S3 bucket, then process it using Kubernetes jobs and AWS Step functions.

 ## ETL Workflow